DominicMarkNg/dominicng.github.io/docs/Linear Algebra/Matrix Operations, Special Matrices, and Matrix Decompositions.md

 ### Orthogonal Vector

 Two vectors are said to be orthogonal if their dot product is zero.
-That is, for vectors $ x $ and $ y $:
+That is, for vectors $x$ and $y$:

 $$
 x \cdot y = 0